Olive Oil: Health Benefits, Best Sources and How to Use It

 Oleocanthal

 Oleocanthal is another key nutrient in olives.
 It is responsible for the burning sensation you may experience at the back of your throat when eating olive oil.
-Oleocanthal works similar to ibuprofen and other anti-inflammatory medications, including Ibuprofen.
+Oleocanthal works similarly to ibuprofen and other anti-inflammatory medications, including Ibuprofen.

 According to a 2019 study published in Nutrients, oleocanthal offers anti-inflammatory benefits (6).
 According to a 2021 study published in Antioxidants (Basel), it may help to lower inflammation and oxidative stress in arthritis (6).